ur-whitelab/hoomd-tf/README.md

 This plugin allows using tensorflow to compute forces in a simulation or to compute other quantities, like collective variables to fit a potential for coarse-graining.
-You must first construct your tensorlfow graph using the `tensorflow_plugin.graphbuilder` class and then add the `tensorflow` compute to your hoomd simulation.
+You must first construct your tensorlfow graph using the `tensorflow_plugin.graph_builder` class and then add the `tfcompute` compute to your hoomd simulation.

 Building Graph
 =====